 How to Cut Your Hours and Keep Close to Full-time Pay — Seasoned professionals are better-positioned than most to pull this off.
 Why not you?

 Will Your Boss Say YES to Your Flexible Work Request? — Given your tenure?
 Mostly likely!
 Take the quiz to find out.

 Don’t miss my Time Off to Travel section.

 Combine work with traveling.
 There are few vendors who specialize in coordinating travel for “digital nomads,” including one called Terminal 3.

 Custom Coaching: Explore Your Flexible Work Options

 You know you want more time for your outside interests in life, yes?
 But maybe in the blur of your overworking, you can’t clearly see all your work options.
 Would you like to?

 I can help you define and negotiate a custom work-life design work to match your personal, professional and financial realities.
-Request a Flex Assessment today.
+Request a Custom Flex Strategy Session today.